 Lymph nodes are part of the body’s immune system.
-They act as filters, removing potentially harmful substances from the body.
-A swollen lymph node in the armpit may be a sign of an infection or injury.
+A swollen lymph node in the armpit may be a sign of a bacterial or viral infection, an injury, or a serious health condition, such as cancer.

 The possible causes of lymph node swelling range in severity from common infections that typically resolve on their own to more serious conditions, such as lymphoma.

-In this article, we look at why lymph nodes swell, the most common causes of this symptom, and when to see a doctor.
+In this article, we look at why lymph nodes swell, the most common causes of this symptom, and when to consult a doctor.

 When a person has an infection or injury, the lymph nodes may swell as they start to filter unwanted cells from the lymph.